pooyanjamshidi/mls/projects.md

 - [`Project1: Hassan Alamri, Yang Ren, Rui Xin`](https://github.com/pooyanjamshidi/mls/blob/master/reports/2018/pdfs/project1.pdf)
 - [`Project3: Joshi Bharat, Harrison Howell, Jianhai Su`](https://github.com/pooyanjamshidi/mls/blob/master/reports/2018/pdfs/project3.pdf)

+## Project Presentation (video recording)
+* **Goal**: We will use video recording as the way for groups to present and share their project.

+Each group is required to submit a 5-minute presentation video for their final project.
+Students can be as creative as they like for their video presentations.
+The easiest option is to create a slide deck together as a team and record yourselves presenting the slide deck as a group using zoom.
+Each student member should speak during the presentation.
+Also, we prefer if students use webcam, so we can see you in the video recordings.

+The following is a suggested structure for the video presentation.
+You don't necessarily have to organize your presentation using these sections in this order, but that would likely be a good starting point for most projects.

+* **Problem Statement**: Briefly describe the problem your group is tackling.
+Describe the overall motivation, as well as the input / output of the problem.
+* **Technical Challenges**: Briefly describe why the problem is technically challenging.
+* **Related Works**: Briefly in what ways previous works have tackled the technical challenges.
+* **Your Approach and Results**: Describe your detailed technical approach and innovations.
+Describe evaluation results (dataset and metric).
+Emphesize on important, interesting, or unexpected results, but also explain the expected results, comparing with previously reported results.
+* **Broader Impact**: How do you expect the impact of your work to be?
+What can others learn from it or how can they apply it to solve their problems?
+What are the limitations of your work?
+What are areas for future improvements?

 ## Topics [2020]

 All details about the course project can be found at [Project Athena](https://github.com/csce585-mlsystems/project-athena)